galeone/tfgo/README.md

 ## Computer Vision using data flow graph

-Tensorflow is rich of methods for performing operations on images. tfgo provides the `image` package that allows using the Go bindings to perform computer vision tasks in an elegant way.
+TensorFlow is rich of methods for performing operations on images. tfgo provides the `image` package that allows using the Go bindings to perform computer vision tasks in an elegant way.

 For instance, it's possible to read an image, compute its directional derivative along the horizontal and vertical directions, compute the gradient and save it.